jitsi/handbook/docs/dev-guide/contributing.md

 # Code Contributions

-- Visit the [issue tracker](https://github.com/jitsi/jitsi-meet/issues) to find a list of open issues that need attention.
+- Visit the issue tracker ([Jitsi Meet's for example](https://github.com/jitsi/jitsi-meet/issues)) to find a list of open issues that need attention.

 - Discovered a bug or have a feature request and know how to fix it?
 Excellent!
 Keep reading 🔍